Comparative-Pathology/GCA-Models/README.md

 ## 2D Models

 * EdinGCA_2D_00030 -
-A 2D model of the large and small intestines based on the EMBL-EBI Expression Atlas gut [anatomogram](https://github.com/ebi-gene-expression-group/anatomogram) .
+2D model of the large and small intestines based on the EMBL-EBI Expression Atlas gut [anatomogram](https://github.com/ebi-gene-expression-group/anatomogram) .
 The base image is used without any change apart